THIS DESCRIPTION IS

 CLIMATOLOGICAL NOTE

-Since about ten years the classical
+Since about ten years

 summer Azzorres anticyclone